-We evaluated the forecast profitability of the Entity by comparing to its historical profitability growth rates.
-We took into account changes in conditions and events affecting the CGU to assess the adjustments, or lack of adjustments, made in arriving at those forecast cash flows.
+We evaluated the forecasted profitability of the Entity by comparing to its historical profitability growth rates.
+We took into account changes in conditions and events affecting the CGUs to assess the adjustments, or lack of adjustments, made in arriving at those forecasted cashflows.
 We considered the current economic environment along with internal and external communications made by the Entity to evaluate if they are indicative of a continuation of, or a change from, past experience.

-We involved valuation professionals with specialized skills and knowledge, who assisted in assessing the discount rate, which was based on weighted average cost of capital (WACC) by comparing the Entity's WACC to a WACC range that was independently developed using publicly available data including risk premiums, betas and debt to capital ratios for comparable entities.
-We assessed the reasonableness of the recoverable amount of goodwill and brand assets by developing an estimated recoverable amount using the Entity's future cash flows and the independently developed discount rate developed by valuation professionals above, and comparing the result to the Entity's estimated recoverable amount.
+We involved valuation professionals with specialized skills and knowledge, who assisted in assessing the discount rate, which was based on weighted average cost of capital (WACC) by comparing each CGU's WACC to a WACC range that was independently developed using publicly available data including risk premiums, betas and debt to capital ratios for comparable entities.

+We assessed the reasonableness of the recoverable amount of goodwill and brand assets by developing an estimated recoverable amount using each CGU's future cash flows and the independently developed discount rate developed by valuation professionals above and comparing the result to the CGU's estimated recoverable amount.

-We performed sensitivity analyses over key assumptions and assessed their impact on the Entity's determination of the estimated recoverable amount of the CGU and the impairment recognized.
+We performed sensitivity analyses over key assumptions and assessed their impact on the Entity's determination that the estimated recoverable amount of the CGUs exceeded their carrying amounts.